close

 What is compression moulding?

+One of the original and more straightforward moulding processes, compression moulding, combines heat and pressure to mould rubber into the shape of a metal tool.
 The rubber is shaped using a heated mould tool and the pressure of a clamping press.
-The curing – or vulcanisation – process occurs before the removal process of the final part and cooling.
+The curing—or vulcanisation—process occurs before the removal of the final part and cooling.

 Advantages of compression moulding

-• Low levels of wastage
+• Low levels of waste

 • Simpler tooling and more cost-effective when compared to injection moulding